nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 • This list will change according to the commands used such as `list` and `search`. <br>
 • When opening the application, all clients in an address book will be shown. <br>
+• Apart from the filter tag panel on top, you can also click on the tag here to filter clients based on the tag name.

 ### 4.3 Client Info View